octobusjs/octobus/docs/1 - Intro.md

 const cpm = ({ cost, impressions }) => (cost / impressions) * 1000;
 ```

-Cool, now let's say you published a library featuring your CPM calculator.
+Cool, now let's say we published a library featuring our CPM calculator.
 But someone using it realizes he's getting infinite CPMs.
-It happens when you have 0 impressions - the CPM should be 0 too.
+It happens when we have zero impressions - the CPM should be zero too.
-He has to wrap your function and change all the calls to your function with his wrapped function:
+He has to wrap our function and change all the calls to it with his wrapped version:

 ```js